isomerpages/mlaw-corp/news/press-releases/_posts/2018-05-17-Factsheet-on-Intellectual-Property(Border Enforcement)-Bill.md

     * On IPR holders’ request, allow the seizure of suspected infringing goods that are to be exported under the CA and TMA, and
     * On IPR holders’ request, allow the seizure of suspected infringing goods that are imported or to be exported under the RDA.

-* Table 1 below shows a summary of the enhanced border enforcement measures marked as ‘New’.
+* <u>Table 1</u> below shows a summary of the enhanced border enforcement measures marked as ‘New’.

 <table>